Iacob Zadik: Early life

+First commissions

 From 1896 to 1898, Zadik also studied at the Higher War School.
 He steadily rose through the ranks, becoming an army officer in 1901.
 His son was born in Bucharest on March 27, 1898, following his father's career choices by enlisting for the army school at Dealu Monastery.
 As a lieutenant colonel, Zadik Sr was assigned to the 1st Infantry Division in Craiova, and later to the 7th Division in Roman.
 In the latter capacity, he was involved in repressing the Romanian Peasants' Revolt, organizing interrogations of officers who "have been in contact with the rebels".
 Zadik first saw action abroad during the Second Balkan War (1913).
 He became Colonel, and was assigned to the Staff of the 3rd Army Corps in Galați, shortly before World War I; in October 1914, he was moved to the 4th Army Corps in Iași.
 In 1915–1916, he went on a mission to Joseph Joffre, commander of the French Army on the Western Front.